vara11/mbd-bidw/Session 07/README.md

   - Download Java SE Development Kit 8u181 from [Oracle](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
   - Install JAVA following the steps of the installer.

+### What can I do to increase the memory limit for PDI?

+Follow the instructions in this [article](https://help.pentaho.com/Documentation/8.1/Setup/Configuration/Design_Tools_and_Utilities/Memory_Limit) to increase the memory limit in spoon.bat or spoon.sh.

 ### Are there other open source data integration options?

 Yes, many and the amount is growing.
 Some of them: